 Every time I see the word “extract” I always wonder what part of the plant the extract is from.
 It appears that most of the active ingredients in fenugreek are in the seeds of the plant.
 That’s probably where the extract derived from but since the website doesn't say I can’t tell for sure.

-To achieve these results studies often use much more fanugreek that is in Glucotor.
+To achieve these results studies often use much more fenugreek that is in Glucotor.
 Studies often use about 10 grams of fenugreek per day, while glucotor only contains 300 mg.
-That's not necessary bad because fenugreek side effects can include diarrhea, abdominal pain and severe allergy .
+That's not necessarily bad because fenugreek side effects can include diarrhea, abdominal pain, and severe allergy.

 This is a fancy name for cinnamon.
 It's actually an extract of cinnamon.
 There is conflicting evidence on cinnamon and diabetes.
 Some research finds cinnamon can lower blood sugar levels. other research finds cinnamon does not lower blood sugar levels.
 Another name for cinnulin PF is cinnamomum burmannii.